Mana1010/Mana1010/README.md

 ###

-<h5 align="left">✨ Creating bugs since 2022<br>📚 I'm currently learning more about MERN stack<br>🎯 Goals: Getting an internship as a software engineer</h5>
+<h5 align="left">✨ Creating bugs since 2022<br>📚 I'm currently learning about redis, webRTC and more about real time<br>🎯 Goals: Getting an internship as a software engineer</h5>

 ###